 Applications may be submitted at any time during the year for admission consideration into the nursing, radiography, health sciences, and graduate nursing programs.
 Each of the programs has a different start date that affects application deadlines.
-The College has a suggested timeline for applicants described below.
+The College has a suggested timeline for applicants described in each pertinent section below.